drasi-project/langchain-drasi/README.md

 #### `BufferHandler`

 Stores notifications in a FIFO queue for sequential consumption.
+This is useful for buffering incoming change notifications, while your workflow may be busy on another step.

 ```python
 from langchain_drasi import BufferHandler